 Native HTML lazyload in React

-The users of your React ecommerce love a speedy experience.
+The users of your React eCommerce love a speedy experience.
 One key aspect of ensuring great speed is to load the data the users need when they need it.
-Lazy loading is a must-have tool in your developer tool belt since it enables you to do just that, elegantly loading the images from your Product Information Management just when the users want to see it.
+Lazy loading is a must-have tool in your developer tool belt since it enables you to do just that, elegantly loading the images from your Product Information Management just when the users want to see them.

 Embedding an image on an HTML page is straightforward: